theCaptain420/personalWebsite/README.md

 Link for website preview:
 https://thecaptain420.github.io/personalWebsite/
-Should be optimised for mobile aswell.
+Is optimised for mobile aswell.
- Test

 ____________________